Program Updates

 Next Steps

 The feedback received during the Draft SEIS public comment period will be used to refine the Modified LPA and update the technical analyses as appropriate.
-All public comments will be responded to and published in the Final SEIS, which is anticipated to be completed in late 2025.
+All public comments will be responded to and published in the Final SEIS.

 Read more about the Draft SEIS findings